dfpera/daily-timesheet/README.md

 2. `cd` into the correct directory of the repository
 3. Run `npm install`
 4. Run `npm test`
-5. The project should have opened a new browser tab with the project running.
+5. The project should have opened a new browser tab with the project running